 Give your baby a massage

-As well as regularly winding your baby during feeds, try giving them a relaxing baby massage when they're looking in discomfort or irritated.
+Also, regularly wind your baby during feeds, and try giving them a relaxing baby massage when they're uncomfortable or irritated.

 Warm baths

-Giving your baby a bath can help to soothe their tummies and relax their muscles to alleviate the pain of colic spasms.
-A baby bath thermometer can take the guesswork out of making sure it's warm enough to soothe, but not too hot.
+Giving your baby a bath can soothe their tummies and relax their muscles, alleviating the pain of colic spasms.
+A baby bath thermometer can take the guesswork out of ensuring it's warm enough to soothe but not too hot.

 Hold baby in your arms

-Rachel also tells us that soothing and relaxing your baby is the best way to ease the gut spasms that can cause pain, so holding and rocking them can help relax them and their stomachs.
+Rachel also tells us that soothing and relaxing your baby is the best way to ease the gut spasms that can cause pain.
+Holding and rocking them can help relax them and their stomachs.
 You could try wearing a baby sling or carrier to keep them close while also allowing you to have your hands free.

 Check their formula

-If your baby is on formula, try changing their formula to see if that could be causing any problems to their sensitive tummy.
+If your baby is on formula, try changing it to see if that could be causing any problems for its sensitive tummy.
 You may want to try a ready-to-feed formula instead of a powder mix, as all the shaking and stirring can generate bubbles, making your baby even more gassy and uncomfortable.
-If you're not sure what to switch to, speak with your health visitor or doctor for their recommendations.
+If you're unsure what to switch to, speak with your health visitor or doctor for their recommendations.

 Alter your feeding technique

-When feeding your baby, you should make sure the nipple of the bottle is completely full with milk.
+When feeding your baby, you should make sure the nipple of the bottle is completely full of milk.
 This will help eliminate any unwanted air bubbles.
-You might also want to change the kind of bottle you're using too if this doesn't help.
-You could try an anti-colic baby bottle which minimises the amount of milk they take in while drinking.
-Rachel FitzD notes that if you're breastfeeding, allowing baby to feed will relax and soothe them - the suckling motion is relaxing for the gut and you can also use a dummy to help with this.
+You might also want to change the kind of bottle you're using, too, if this doesn't help.
+You could try an anti-colic baby bottle that minimises the amount of milk they take while drinking.
+Rachel FitzD notes that if you're breastfeeding, allowing the baby to feed will relax and soothe them - the suckling motion is relaxing for the gut, and you can also use a dummy to help with this.

 Regular winding

-Bottle fed babies may take in more air which can cause discomfort.
-Rachel recommends bringing baby up to wind them regularly when you're feeding them which will help to reduce the air bubbles and discomfort they might feel.
+Bottle-fed babies may take in more air, which can cause discomfort.
+Rachel recommends bringing babies up to wind them regularly when you're feeding them, which will help to reduce the air bubbles and discomfort they might feel.

 Swaddle your baby